10 Cloverfield Lane: The Safest and Loneliest Place on Earth

 A Lonely, Complacent Place

 A strange sense of family is achieved over time.
 Whether Howard is telling the truth is irrelevant as long as the other two members of the "household" believe the end of the world has finally arrived.
 A humorous musical sequence shows all three going about their business as if they were a family spending time together on a Saturday night.
-They eat dinner, play games, build puzzles, watch an old VHS tape, and generally bond in comfort with each others company.
+They eat dinner, play games, build puzzles, watch an old VHS tape, and generally bond in comfort with each other's company.
 Both ironically and appropriately, the music that plays in the background is Tommy James and the Shondells' I Think Were Alone Now.

 Still, the scene works with bringing the audience into the film since we all have fond memories of joyous times with friends and family - even when those times were not always the most positive ones.
 Being trapped in a bunker could share a kinship with living in a household when family members are unemployed and very limited in what they can do in life.
-Doesn't mean people don't have each other.
+It doesn't mean people don't have each other.

 A Lonely State of Being